 Results of the benefit-cost analysis are used to rank programs in terms of costeffectiveness, calculate the overall program unit cost of saved water and program benefit-cost ratio.
-The recommended program for the Dixon District has a unit cost of \$388 per AF, which compares favorably to the cost of purchased water and the cost of developing new water supply through new wells or recycling.
+The recommended program for the King City District has a unit cost of \$627 per AF, which compares favorably to the cost of developing new water supply through development of new wells or recycling.

-The overall benefit-cost ratio for the program is less than one, but this is because the District's water supply comes from groundwater that has a low marginal pumping cost.
+The overall benefit-cost ratio for the program is less than one, but this is because the District's water supply comes from groundwater that currently has a low marginal pumping cost.
+The pumping cost used for the BCR analysis does not account for the external costs associated with possible future overdraft impacts.
+In districts dependent solely on groundwater, Cal Water is pursuing multiple strategies to protect the groundwater resource, reduce groundwater dependence, and stabilize groundwater elevations.
+Conservation is a major part of this effort.